magento/devdocs/guides/v2.1/mrg/ee/WeeeStaging.md

 ## Extension points

-{% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}Extension{% endglossarytooltip %} points enable extension developers to interact with the Magento_WeeeStaging module.
+[Extension](https://glossary.magento.com/extension) points enable extension developers to interact with the Magento_WeeeStaging module.
 [The Magento dependency injection mechanism]({{ site.baseurl }}/guides/v2.1/extension-dev-guide/depend-inj.html) enables you to override the functionality of the module.

 [The Magento dependency injection mechanism]({{ site.baseurl }}/guides/v2.1/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Magento_WeeeStaging module